 The Simple Truth: It’s Time to Fight Back

 Dr. Robert O. Becker’s statement 30 years ago in his book The Body Electric, may very well be accepted as the truth by the majority of people alive in my lifetime:

 “The dangers of electropollution are real and well documented.
 It changes, often pathologically, every biological system.
 What we don’t know is exactly how serious these changes are, for how many people.
 The longer we as a society, put off a search for that knowledge, the greater the damage is likely to be and the harder it will be to correct.” p 304

 The wireless industry is now trying to push 5G on us via its bought politicians.
 This means that they will be blanketing our cities and small towns with what are called small Distributed Antenna System s(DAS) antennas, approximately every three telephone polls pumping out extremely high levels of electromagnetic radiation at extremely high frequencies (6 GHz to 100 GHz) that have never been used before.
 While we are not sure exactly what kinds of new dis-eases these will cause, we are pretty positive that they will in fact being causing a lot of it (i.e. dis-ease).

 The Radio-Protective Diet™

-I have also over the years developed a protective diet that is high in alkalinity, high in antioxidants, high in protein, low in histamines, and high in anti-inflammatories: I call it the “Radio-protective Diet™”.
+I have also over the years developed a protective diet that is high in alkalinity, high in antioxidants, high in protein, low in histamines, high in anti-inflammatories, low in inflammatories, and immune-boosting: I call it the “Radio-protective Diet™”.
 Plus it includes certain supplements which not only replenish nutrients depleted by radio exposure but are also radio-protective in that it blocks the negative cellular effects of the electromagnetic radiation exposure.